flutter/website/src/release/breaking-changes/3-13-deprecations.md

 * `RawChip`
 * `InputChip`

-The replacement is the `deleteButtonTooltipMessage`.
+`deleteButtonTooltipMessage` replaces `useDeleteButtonTooltip`.
 This change simplified the API, as providing an empty String to `deleteButtonTooltipMessage` achieves the same result as setting the original property `useDeleteButtonTooltip` to false.
 When `deleteButtonTooltipMessage` is unset, the `MaterialLocalizations.deleteButtonTooltip` is used by default.

-This update to chips & tooltips are covered more extensively in the [Deprecate useDeleteButtonTooltip for Chips][] design document.
-An [in-depth migration guide is also available][].
+The [Deprecate `useDeleteButtonTooltip` for Chips][] design document covers this update to chips and tooltips in greater depth.
+To learn more, check out the [chips and tooltips migration guide][].

-[Deprecate useDeleteButtonTooltip for Chips]: https://docs.google.com/document/d/1wc9ot7T2E7hJubYxEWMX230a79wYSiFey4BHxnEzHtw/edit?usp=sharing&resourcekey=0-Bo7KPqEtkWgZcSuRCqwQ5w
+[Deprecate `useDeleteButtonTooltip` for Chips]: https://docs.google.com/document/d/1wc9ot7T2E7hJubYxEWMX230a79wYSiFey4BHxnEzHtw/edit?usp=sharing&resourcekey=0-Bo7KPqEtkWgZcSuRCqwQ5w
-[in-depth migration guide is also available]: {{site.url}}/release/breaking-changes/chip-usedeletebuttontooltip-migration
+[chips and tooltips migration guide]: {{site.url}}/release/breaking-changes/chip-usedeletebuttontooltip-migration

 **Migration guide**